 {%- endLanguages %}

 In this example,websitesThe variable contains data from all language sites.
-We traversewebsitesto create a link for each language site.item.LinkThe field is particularly crucial as it directly points to the link corresponding to the current page in the language version, ensuring that users can immediately jump to the translated page of the same content after switching languages, rather than returning to the homepage.system.LanguageIt can be used to judge the currently active language, making it convenient to add special styles for the current language.
+We traversewebsitesto create a link for each language site.item.LinkThe field is particularly important, as it directly points to the link corresponding to the current language version, ensuring that users can immediately jump to the translation page of the same content after switching languages, rather than returning to the homepage.system.LanguageIt can be used to determine the currently active language, making it convenient to add special styles to the current language.

-To further optimize the SEO performance of multilingual websites, AnQiCMS also supportslanguagesTag Generationhreflangproperties.hreflangTags can tell search engines that your website has multiple language versions and that these versions are interconnected, thus avoiding duplicate content issues and guiding search engines to display the correct language version of the page.
-We usually place it on the page's<head>area:
+To further optimize the SEO performance of multilingual websites, AnQiCMS also supports throughlanguagestag generationhreflangProperty.hreflangThe tag can tell search engines that your website has multiple language versions, and these versions are interlinked, thus avoiding duplicate content issues and guiding search engines to display the correct language version of the page.
+We usually place it on the page.<head>Area:

 {%- languages websites %}